openedx/paragon/docs/decisions/0005-usage-of-reactstrap.rst

 For Reactstrap components:

-- Reactstrap components which are deemed production-ready will be exposed as an export of Paragon as-is, making them immediately available as "paragon components" in consuming front-ends.
+- Reactstrap components which are deemed production-ready will be exposed as an export of Paragon as-is, making them immediately available as "Paragon components" in consuming front-ends.
 - Reactstrap components that do not conform to our UX guidelines can be excluded from the Paragon exports, effectively hiding them so they're not erroneously used.
 - Reactstrap components that have significant deficiencies that prevent them from being production-ready, but would otherwise be desirable, can be handled in one of two ways:
   - They can be augmented via a custom wrapper in Paragon, improving their functionality and making them production-ready and exportable.